Prostate Cancer: Symptoms and Diagnosis

 - Pain in the back, hips, or thighs.

-If your doctor believes that your symptoms might in fact be caused by prostate cancer he will probably often order two initial tests.
+If your doctor believes that your symptoms might be caused by prostate cancer, he or she will likely order two initial tests.
 While these tests cannot inform the doctors for certain if you have prostate cancer, they can give him an indication as to whether or not he should order a biopsy.

 - Digital Rectal Exam.
 The digital rectal exam (DRE for short) involves your doctor inserting a gloved and lubricated finger into your rectum so as to feel for any enlargement or irregularity of the prostate.
 The DRE is quick and only slightly uncomfortable (frequently more out of embarrassment than actual pain).
 Unfortunately, the DRE test is only moderately reliable because only one side of the prostate can be examined.